ferbcn/Reddit-Word-Counter-Cloud-Display/README.md

-# RedditWordCounterCloud
+# Reddit Word-Counter & Word-Cloud-Display
-word counter and wordcloud display for reddit
+Counts and ranks top words found in titles of the selected subreddits and displays a wordcloud for each subreddit

 # Setup
 1. Create a [reddit personal use script application](https://www.reddit.com/prefs/apps/).